MatousVales/TrackTV_WEB/README.md

 # TrackTV
 Track.tv is a mockup of a movie database.
 The app runs on top of remote Oracle Database with most of the domain logic implemented in stored procedures.
-An ASP.NET web application is used as a client, with a custom ORM used to provide data consistency.
+An ASP.NET web application is used as a client, with a custom ORM used to provide data consistency, which implements the Data Mapper pattern.
 The system was made as a semestral project for the Database and Information Systems class.

 Screenshots: